clmnth/image-search-app/README.md

 A simple Image Search app using the Unsplash API

 ## Features
-• Search images by keyword using the Unsplash library
+• Search images by keywords using the Unsplash library